sjmignot/dogsbody/content/other/about.md

 ## Concrete

 I am a writer and a programmer.
 After graduating from Stanford in 2019 with degrees in Computer Science and English, I moved to Paris.
-I'm fascinating by all things art and cautiously intrigued by most things tech.
+I'm fascinated by all things art and cautiously intrigued by most things tech.

 Here are **some of the projects I am currently working on**: